johnsamuelwrites/inclusive/README.md

 # inclusive
-Multilingual application for inclusive writing
+Multilingual application for inclusive writing.

+Languages evolve.
+Developed in Python, this application helps to write texts in an inclusive way.

 ## Resources
 [Resources](resources/README.md): Resources and references to sources in different languages

+## Contribute
+There are two ways to contribute:
+* Add a missing language in [resources](./resources) folder.
+* Update existing lists of already existing languages.
+For example, in [English](./resources/en/lists.json).

 ## Author
 * John Samuel